dell-cloud-marketplace/docker-mongodb/README.md

 #docker-mongodb
-Base Docker image to run a [MongoDB](http://www.mongodb.org/) database server.
+This is a base Docker image to run a [MongoDB](http://www.mongodb.org/) database server.
 MongoDB is an open-source document-oriented database, which supports a JSON style-scheme for its data model and schemas.

 ## Components
 The software stack comprises the following components: